 To build a wall that separates the United States from Mexico is a costly political act shrouded in misunderstandings that will have direct consequences for the many ecosystems and species that exist at or near border habitats.
-To draw attention to and inspire dialogue about this issue, I am working with undergraduate student Alejandra Rueda and others to create illustrations of the organisms that will be impacted by the creation of a wall.
-Illustrations will be screen printed at public events onto garlands of small flags inspired by the “papel picado” tradition and sent to activists and educators in Mexico as a symbol to unite us in solidarity against this damaging political act.
+To draw attention to and inspire dialogue about this issue, I am working with undergraduate student Alejandra Rueda and others to create illustrations of the organisms that will be impacted by the creation of a US/Mexico border wall.
+Illustrations are screen printed at public events onto garlands of small flags inspired by the “papel picado” tradition and sent to activists and educators in Mexico as a symbol to unite us in solidarity against this damaging political act.

 All are invited to our participatory art project presentations and discussions.
 See the updated listings here.